-3.3.1 Admission to National Diploma: Town & Regional Planning (NDTRP2)
+3.3.1 National Diploma: Town & Regional Planning (NDTRP2) (Course no longer on offer)

 Admission Requirements

 The admission into the National Diploma: Town and Regional Planning requires a national Senior Certificate or recognized equivalent qualification.
 The qualification is being phased out.
 Please refer to Rule 5.6.